aoyewol2/aoyewol2/README.md

 ### Hi there, I'm Ashley 👋
-Currently in my second year studying computer science at Western University, with a passion for UI and software design.
+Currently in my second year studying computer science at Western University, with an interest in frontend dev.

 https://ashleyoyewole.dev/